ALL Metrics

 The most significant species are S. pneumoniae, which causes pneumonia, otitis media, meningitis, and sinusitis; S. pyogenes (group A), which causes pharyngitis, scarlet fever, skin infections, rheumatic fever, and glomerulonephritis; S. agalactiae (group B), which causes infections in neonates; and viridans streptococci, which are naturally found in the mouth and can cause endocarditis.
 Culture and assays such the optochin test (for S. pneumoniae), CAMP test (for group B), and bacitracin susceptibility (for group A) are used to make the diagnosis.
 Although penicillin or its derivatives constitute the mainstay of treatment, some species—especially S. pneumoniae—may exhibit resistance, necessitating the use of cephalosporins or macrolides as alternatives.10

 The novelty of this research is achieved through the environmentally friendly greening of silver oxide nanoparticles using Boswellia carterii extract as a natural and safe reducing agent.
-These particles were tested for their antibacterial activity against Pseudomonas aeruginosa and Streptococcus, aureus bacteria, demonstrating promising antibacterial results, suggesting their potential as safe alternatives to conventional antibiotics.
+These particles were tested for their antibacterial activity against Pseudomonas aeruginosa and Streptococcus, bacteria, demonstrating promising antibacterial results, suggesting their potential as safe alternatives to conventional antibiotics.

 This research aims to prepare silver oxide nanoparticles using Boswellia carterii extract in an environmentally friendly manner, and study their antibacterial activity against Pseudomonas aeruginosa and Streptococcus.